po5/memo/README.md

 `memo-next`
 Jumps to the next page of history entries, if there is one.
 Also opens the menu if it's closed.

+`memo-prev`
+Jumps to the previous page of history entries, if there is one.
+Also opens the menu if it's closed.

 uosc users can add a button to their uosc.conf `controls=` option with `command:history:script-binding memo-history?History`
 Navigation keybinds for vanilla menu can be configured through `memo.conf`.